isbeorn/nina.docs/docs/tabs/options/equipment.md

 20. **Binning**
     * The binning to be used for Autofocus exposures.

+### Auto Focus Exposure Time

+The ideal auto-focus time can change per filter, particularly between broadband and narrowband filters (in the above example, the narrowband filter requires an exposure time 5 times longer than the broadband filters).
+This can easily be set up here.

+Finding a good exposure time for autofocus is further explained in the [Auto-Focus section](../../advanced/autofocus.md)

+### Auto Focus Filter

+From this screen, it is possible to set (or unset) an autofocus filter, which will be used by the autofocus routine (if the *Use FilterWheel Offsets* setting under *Focuser Settings* is set to On).
+This can be done by simply selecting a filter in the list, and clicking on the *Set as Default AF Filter* button.
+The same button can be used to unset the Auto-Focus Filter.

 ## Weather
   This section is used to enter the OpenWeatherMap API Key to retrieve real time weather data in [Imaging](../imaging.md) tab Weather window.